What is individual psychotherapy?

 CBT is a data-driven approach to therapy with its foundation in the interconnectedness between our thoughts, feelings, and behaviors.
 When we begin to notice how we think about ourselves and situations, we can learn how to manage our behaviors, and in turn, positively impact our feelings.
 I believe in the power of CBT and have seen client's life transformed by learning how to manage their thoughts through this perspective.
 That being said, I do not believe in a "one-size-fits-all" model to therapy and will work with you to identify what treatment technique will be best for your specific needs.
 I have experience working with acceptance and commitment therapy, mindfulness techniques, family systems theory, and attachment.

 What age group do you typically work with?

-I enjoy working with teens up through individuals in their seventies (and up) from diverse backgrounds and cultures.
+I enjoy working with young adults up through individuals in their seventies (and up) from diverse backgrounds and cultures.